Exploring Shogi GUI programs and Engines available for free

 | Adding engines | Dialog(Engine Settings) |

-ShogiDokoro menu system will default to English in Non-Japanese system.
+ShogiDokoro menu system will default to English in a Non-Japanese system.

-ShogiGUI language settings can be changed from Tools menu and then by restarting the program.
+ShogiGUI language settings can be changed from a Tools menu and then by restarting the program.

 BCM games default to system settings for its language.

-There is a *new Kid on the block* called ShogiHome.
-You can download a executable file from their website
+ShogiHome is a *new Kid on the block*.
+You can download an executable file from their website

-The GUI is written on Electron framework and is open source.
-Source code is available on their github repository
+The GUI is written on an Electron framework and is open source.
+Source code is available on their GitHub repository

 It comes with beginners level shogi engines built in.
 It also has a nice interface to manage additional Shogi Engines.